FrancoRamirezz/API-Intro/README.md

 ## Tokens and API
 The discord token can be found on the developer portal.
 The Open API can be found on the developer portal as well.

+The tokens are used for the connection to connect them to a server

-To make things easier,here are the links:
+To make things easier, here are the links:

 https://platform.openai.com/docs/overview